flyIchtus/MetScore/README.md

 The purpose is to make much of the code extendable, either to add a sampling strategy, preprocess your inputs in different ways, add innovative metrics, add new sources of observations.
 Provided you have predefined the functions you want to implement, getting the whole system working should take no more than half a day work for substantial modifications.

+## Useful notions

+# Real and fake

+# Batched and non-batched metrics

 ## MetScore runtime tricks

 ### Uniqueness of the configuration